Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Git](https://git-scm.com/): used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 2. [GitHub](https://github.com/): used to store the projects code after being pushed from Git.

 3. [The Sustainable Web Manifesto](https://www.sustainablewebmanifesto.com/): principles were applied to all development stages.

 4. [Sustainable Web Design](https://sustainablewebdesign.org/): strategies were applied to design process.

-4. [Hover.css](https://ianlunn.github.io/Hover/): used on the navigation links in the header and Social Media link in the footer to add the underline while being hovered over.
+5. [sweetalert2](https://sweetalert2.github.io/): used to customise JavaScript popups.

-5. [Balsamiq](https://balsamiq.com/): used to create the wireframes during the design process.
+6. [Balsamiq](https://balsamiq.com/): used to create the wireframes during the design process.

-6. [Tech Sini](https://techsini.com/multi-mockup/):  used to generate the mockup of the final website on several apple devices.
+7. [Tech Sini](https://techsini.com/multi-mockup/): used to generate the mockup of the final website on several apple devices.

 ## Testing